teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 router; the part of that describes the SNIPs place within an ENDIVE, and the part that authenticates the whole SNIP.

 Why two _separate_ authenticated pieces?
-Because (the router description) one is taken verbatim from the ENDIVE, and the other (the place within the ENDIVE) is computed from the ENDIVE by the relays.
+Because one (the router description) is taken verbatim from the ENDIVE, and the other (the location within the ENDIVE) is computed from the ENDIVE by the relays.
 Separating them like this helps ensure that the part generated by the relay and the part generated by the authorities can't interfere with each other.